Hippolyte et Aricie: Background

+In 1744, Rameau recollected: "I have been a follower of the stage since I was 12 years old.
+I only began work on an opera when I was 50, I still didn't think I was capable; I tried my hand, I was lucky, I continued."

 Performance history

 Reception: versus

 Tragédie en musique had been invented as a genre by Lully and his librettist Quinault in the 1670s and 1680s.
 Their works had held the stage ever since and come to be regarded as a French national institution.
 When Hippolyte et Aricie made its debut, many in the audience were delighted, praising Rameau as "the Orpheus of our century".
 André Campra was struck by the richness of invention: "There is enough music in this opera to make ten of them; this man will eclipse us all".

 Others, however, felt the music was bizarre and dissonant; Hippolyte was the first opera to be described as baroque, then a term of abuse.
 They saw Rameau's work as an assault on Lullian opera and French musical tradition.
 As Sylvie Bouissou puts it:

 Structurally, Hippolyte followed the model established by Lully: a French overture followed by a prologue and five acts, each with its own divertissement containing dances, solos and choruses.
 Musically, however, it was totally different, especially the orchestration.
 Rameau had rethought everything apart from the recitative and petits airs (short arias inserted into the recitative), from the symphonies (dances and descriptive music) to the accompaniments to the vocal music (arias, ensembles, choruses).
 The dominant feeling among those hostile to the opera was that there was an excess of music: too much accompaniment, too many symphonies and too many notes.
 The music was too difficult to perform, it was too "learned", it lacked true feeling and contained an abundance of dissonances and exaggerated virtuosity.

-Audiences and music critics soon split into two factions: the traditionalist lullistes and Rameau's supporters, the ramistes or ramoneurs (a play on the French word for 'chimney-sweeps').
+Audiences and music critics soon split into two factions: the traditionalist lullistes and Rameau's supporters, the ramistes or ramoneurs (a play on the French word for 'chimney sweeps').
 Cuthbert Girdlestone described the quarrel thus:

 There continued to be heated controversy with each new Rameau opera in the 1730s, reaching a peak with the premiere of Dardanus in 1739.
 Thereafter, it died down as Rameau's reputation became more established, but there were still hints of the dispute as late as the 1750s.